common name: mason wasps of Florida

 Figure 5.
 Dorsal view of an adult Zethus slossonae Say.
 Photograph by Sean McCann, University of Florida.

 Bohart and Stange (1965) reviewed literature of the known biologies for 15 of the 189 New World Zethus.
 Nothing has been added since that time.
 In general, two types of nesting behavior are known.
 Some species use old insect burrows in twigs, wood, or in the ground.
 The female wasp cleans out the old burrow, lays an egg in the cell, and then provisions it with lepidopterous larvae.
 In some species, the cells are capped off or separated from the next cell by cemented leaf fragments.
 One species forms a cap of sawdust.
 The other type of nesting behavior involves the construction of original nests from masticated vegetable matter (usually leaves) pasted together with a resinous substance.
 These nests are usually fastened to shrubs, vines, or trees.
-Some females which make this type of nest are known to construct communal nests and each progressively feeds its own larvae until mature.
+Some females that make this type of nest are known to construct communal nests and each progressively feeds its own larvae until mature.

 So little is known of the biology of Zethus, its economic importance is obscure.
 However, since members of the genus provision their nests with lepidopterous larvae (including Geometridae and Gelechioidea), many of which are considered pests, Zethus should provisionally be considered beneficial.